 It is recommended that you remove the pessary daily to clean it using a mild soap and water.
 If you have difficulty removing it, make an appointment with your healthcare provider for removal and cleaning.
-Don't be alarmed if the appointment is weeks away.
-Pessaries can remain in place from 4 to 12 weeks.

 - What is my responsibility?

 Your responsibility is to follow your healthcare provider's instructions, wear your pessary, and keep all the follow-up appointments.

 - Will my pessary set off the alarm at the airport?